School Enrollment and Exit Date: WISEdata

 completed PI 1206 home-based private educational program registration form,

-documentation that steps for contacting parents under Wis. stats. s.118.16 (5) due to habitual truancy have been followed with no response from the parents/guardian,
+documentation of steps taken for contacting parents under Wis. stats. s.118.16 (5) due to habitual truancy have been followed with no response from the parents/guardian,

 documentation that describes the efforts to locate a student and which results in a district determination that the student is no longer resident in the district.